Geosciences

 "I have a much deeper understanding of the need for continued research and hazard prevention policy…."

-"This expereince changed my life.
-I think about everything around me in a differnt way"
+"This experience changed my life.
+I think about everything around me in a different way"

-3) CARBONATE SEDIMENTOLGY.
+CARBONATE SEDIMENTOLGY.
 Examination of carbonate rocks, carbonate environments, animal-sediment interactions, and the oceanographic and climatic factors that affect deposition including sea level change, catastrophic storms, and groundwater.
 Field studies include examples of modern and ancient coral reefs, lagoons, tidal inlets, beaches, hypersaline lakes, and tidal flats.
 Course includes a required week field trip to the Bahamian Field station on San Salvador Island.
-(OFFERED FALL 2009)

 .